 On 24 December 1651, accompanied by his wife and son, Jan van Riebeeck set off from Texel in The Netherlands for the Cape of Good Hope.
 Van Riebeeck had signed a contract with the Dutch East India Company (VOC) to oversee the setting up of a refreshment station to supply Dutch ships on their way to the East.
 Sailing on the Dromedaris with two other ships, the Rejiger and De Goede Hoop, Van Riebeeck was accompanied by 82 men and 8 women.

-When Van Riebeeck left the Netherlands in 1651 for the Cape, a bureaucratic governing structure for the refreshment station, the Council of Policy, had already been established.
-On board his ship the Dromedaris Van Riebeeck conducted official meetings with his officials.
-The minutes of the meetings of the Council of Policy dated December 1651 have been carefully archived and are looked upon as the first public or governmental record of South Africa, a document that has binding value for those in power as well as those who had been subjugated.
+When Van Riebeeck left The Netherlands in 1651, the Council of Policy, a bureaucratic governing structure for the refreshment station, had already been established.
+On board the Dromedaris Van Riebeeck conducted meetings with his officials – minutes of the meetings of the Council of Policy, dated from December 165, have been carefully archived.